How Long After A Car Accident Can You Claim Injury In Michigan?

 Injured and need a lawyer after a collision in Michigan?

-If you have been injured and you have questions about how long after a car accident can you claim injury in Michigan, you can call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our experienced attorneys.
-There is absolutely no cost or obligation.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you were injured in a car accident in Michigan and you are wondering how long you have to file a claim for injury, call now (800) 968-1001 for a free consultation with an experienced car accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.